 - Mixed mode C++ .NET Framework (EXE) applications.

-- Fully managed .NET Framework dynamic link libraries (DLL) (note: both main application (EXE) and DLL module(s) must be protected in this case)
+- Fully managed .NET Framework dynamic link libraries (DLL) (both main application (EXE) and DLL module(s) has to be protected)

 Supported .NET Core applications